vuongducphuong/documentation/content/applications/sales/point_of_sale.rst

 :show-toc:

 =============
-Point of Sale
+Điểm bán hàng
 =============

-With **Leansoft Point of Sale**, run your shops and restaurants easily.
+With **Leansoft Điểm bán hàng**, run your shops and restaurants easily.
 The app works on any device with a web browser, even if you are temporarily offline.
 Product moves are automatically registered in your stock, you get real-time statistics, and your data is consolidated across all shops.

 .. seealso::
-   - `Leansoft Tutorials: Point of Sale Tutorials <https://leansoft.vn/slides/point-of-sale-28>`_
+   - `Leansoft Tutorials: Điểm bán hàng Tutorials <https://leansoft.vn/slides/point-of-sale-28>`_

 .. _pos/session-start: